Kanak people: Agitation for independence

 In 1981 the movement for Independence began, following the murder of Pierre Declercq, the secretary general of the Caledonian Union (French: Union calédonienne, UC) on 19 September 1981.
 A national forum titled "Front de Liberation Nationale Kanak Socialiste" (FLNKS) was established in 1984.
 This forum refused to participate in elections to the Territorial Assembly and even declared its own Provincial Government; it met with opposition by the French.
 FLNKS "organized a boycott of the territorial elections in New Caledonia, smashing ballot boxes and setting up roadblocks to prevent people from voting."
 The FLNKS persisted with their agitation and unilaterally announced on 7 January 1985 that a referendum on independence would be conducted in July 1985.
 After the death of Kanak leader Eloi Machoro in 1985, Kanak activists took 27 gendarmes hostage on the island of Ouvéa, igniting a French response (see Ouvéa cave hostage taking).

 The Kanak movement proposed a self-government in January 1986.
 An interim arrangement was announced by Mitterrand who moved to give greater autonomy in the colony.
-However, the French prime minister Jacques Chirac stationed troops in the islands and the autonomy issue was shelved.
+Prime Minister of France Jacques Chirac stationed troops in the islands and the autonomy issue was shelved.
 The FLNKS, backed in their campaign for a referendum by regional organizations such as the "Groupe du fer de lance mélanesien" (the Melanesian Spearhead Group), the Pacific Forum, and the Nonaligned Countries Movement, were successful in getting the UN Resolution 41-41 A of 2 December 1986 passed; it re-inscribed New Caledonia on the Decolonisation List of Non-Self-Governing Territories.
 But this resolution did not mitigate the violence as what ensued was more confrontations with the authorities: the "Ouvéa cave hostage taking" resulted in 21 deaths including 19 Kanaks.
 Following the battle, there was an international outcry that resulted in initiation of talks for settlement between the French government, the Kanaks and the French settlers.

 Matignon Accord

 An agreement called the Matignon Accord followed on 6 November 1988 between the French and the Kanaks, which had the majority support of 80% of the French people.
 According to the Matignon Accord (or Matignon Agreement) a referendum on independence was proposed to be held by 1998.
-However, two of the Kanak leaders who had signed the agreement, Jean-Marie Tjibaou and Yeiwene Yeiwene, were assassinated on 4 May 1989 by a Kanak activist.
+Two Kanak leaders who signed the agreement, Jean-Marie Tjibaou and Yeiwene Yeiwene, were assassinated on 4 May 1989 by a Kanak activist.
 The Kanak independence activists were unhappy with the situation as they felt that France would never allow them independence.